jacebenson/cedar/docs/docs/docker.md

 FROM node:20-bookworm-slim as base
 ```

-We use a Node.js 20 image as the base image because that's the version Redwood targets.
+We use a Node.js 20 image as the base image because that's the version Cedar targets.
 "bookworm" is the codename for the current stable distribution of Debian (version 12).
 Lastly, the "slim" variant of the `node:20-bookworm` image only includes what Node.js needs which reduces the image's size while making it more secure.